- First Description

 Forms of vasculitis similar to Microscopic Polyangiitis

-The similarities and differences between MPA, WG, and PAN are highlighted in the table below.
+The similarities and differences between MPA, GPA, and PAN are highlighted in the table below.

 |BLOOD VESSEL SIZE||Small to Medium||Small to Medium||Medium|